Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 ## Choosing work & Work-life balance (13 - 1)
 1. What kinds of jobs do young people not want to do in your country?
+> In China, there are certain jobs that young people tend to avoid.
+For instance, ***labor-intensive jobs*** like agricultural work or construction may not be appealing due to the physically demanding nature and relatively lower pay.
+Similarly, jobs in manufacturing industries, such as assembly line work, may not be preferred as they ***are often associated with repetitive tasks and limited career advancement opportunities***.
+Moreover, certain service-oriented roles, such as cleaning or garbage collection, might not be popular choices ***among young people*** due to ***the perceived social status and remuneration.*** Instead, many young individuals in China often ***aspire to work in tech-related fields***, finance, or creative industries, ***which are seen as more prestigious and promising in terms of career growth and remuneration.***

+2. What kinds of jobs do young people not want to do in your country?
+> Well, ***I think there is no definite conclusion***.
+Parents can provide resources and support to ***kickstart their children's careers*** with their own expertise and connections, saving them time and effort.
+On the other hand, teachers often have a better understanding of market trends and can ***offer insights into*** future job developments.
+Ultimately, a combination of their guidance can be the most beneficial for young individuals, as they ***bring different perspectives and knowledge to the table***.

+3. Is money always the most important thing when choosing a job?
+> In my opinion, ***this statement is true for the most part***.
+For most people, ***making a living is a primary concern***, as we need to meet our basic needs first.
+Of course, I know money ***is not the sole consideration / not the whole story***; some might also prioritize other values like passion, work-life balance, or personal fulfillment.
+However, ***money can indeed complement these other aspirations***.
+With a solid financial foundation, we can more easily pursue higher goals and invest in hobbies, ***making it more likely to lead the life we truly desire***.
+For instance, a high-paying job could offer the opportunity to retire early and have the means to fulfill our dreams.